awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

   ]
 }
 ```

+**Note**
+To restrict role chaining authorization to specific users, define a condition\.
+For more information, see [Restricting access to IAM roles](#authorizing-redshift-service-database-users)\.

 When you run an UNLOAD, COPY, CREATE EXTERNAL FUNCTION, or CREATE EXTERNAL SCHEMA command, you chain roles by including a comma\-separated list of role ARNs in the `iam_role` parameter\.
 The following shows the syntax for chaining roles in the `iam_role` parameter\.